Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 \subsection{Video}

 Recently, there has been limited research focused on detecting videos generated by LAIMs.
 This is primarily because video generation techniques are more complex than those for images.
 Additionally, as outlined in Section \ref{sec:LAIMs_generated_Multimedia}, video generation technology is still in its nascent stages compared with image generation.
-To the best of our knowledge, only one work \cite{kamat2023revisiting} related to this area, see Fig.~\ref{fig:video_detection}, and we classify it into the \textit{Beyond Detection} category.